Culture of the Ming dynasty: From the second half of the 15th century to the middle of the 17th century

 In the second half of the 15th century, authors began to experiment with different regional musical styles (such as Haiyan, Yuyao, Yiyang, and Kunshan) in search of a suitable musical accompaniment for the southern plays and chuanqi.
 Eventually, southern music prevailed over northern music.
-By the end of the 16th century, Liang Chenyu incorporated the Kunshan style of music, known as Kunqu, into his drama Washing Silken Gauze (Huan Sha Ji).
-This combination of Kunqu music and Chuanqi dramatic form was a huge success, leading to the merging of the two concepts.
-As a result, in the following decades, numerous authors and plays emerged.

-Private theater troupes held the most prestigious position in the theater world.
-The wealthy employed these troupes for their own entertainment and that of their guests.
-Among the playwrights, Tang Xianzu was particularly notable for his "four dream plays", with his work The Peony Pavilion being highly regarded.
-Another important playwright of the Wanli era was Zheng Zhizhen, who adapted the popular story Mulian Rescues His Mother (Mulian Jiu Mu Xing Xiao Xi Wen) into a theatrical form.
-Shen Jing (1553–1610) formulated the rules of composition, emphasizing the harmony of melodies.
-Of Shen Jing's dramas, only the play The Noble Knight-Errant (Yixia Ji, an adaptation of one of the chapters of Water Margin) succeeded, yet he became an important theoretician.
-His followers are known as the Wujiang School.
-In theory, he emphasized the role of music, which he considered more important than the textual component of the play (Tang Xianzu defended the opposite opinion).
-Zang Maoxun compiled the Anthology of Yuan Plays (Yuanqu Xuan), which became the basic source of Yuan zaju dramas for four centuries.
-The plays in Zang's anthology do not have an original form, with Zang significantly modifying them in accordance with late Ming values and artistic attitudes.
+By the end of the 16th century, Liang Chenyu achieved success with kunqu music, leading to the merging of the terms chuanqi and kunqu.
+Shen Jing (1553–1610) formulated the rules of composition, emphasizing the harmony of melodies, and his students formed the renowned Wujiang school, but other authors placed greater emphasis on artistic spontaneity and ingenuity.
+One of the most successful of these was Tang Xianzu (1550–1617) of Jiangxi, an official who lived in poverty during the last two decades of his life.
+Despite his circumstances, Tang wrote one of the most famous plays in Chinese history, The Peony Pavilion.

 After Tang Xianzu and Shen Jing, literati began to embrace drama as a respected art form.
 Legal restrictions were no longer a hindrance, resulting in a surge of new authors and plays.
 These plays were often adaptations of older stories and themes, typically with a happy ending.
 The focus was on the form rather than the content of the story, resulting in stereotypical characters.
 Notable authors during this time included Ruan Dacheng, who wrote nine kunqu plays, and Wu Bing, a respected minister who authored five kunqu plays.

 Porcelain, cloisonné, and lacquer products

 Large-scale state production of porcelain was already well-established during the Yuan dynasty and continued under the Ming dynasty.
-The first Ming emperor, the Hongwu Emperor, implemented a ban on unlicensed foreign trade.
-As a result, the import of cobalt, which was used to dye blue and white porcelain, from Muslim countries ceased.
+The Hongwu Emperor, implemented a ban on unlicensed foreign trade.
+This led to the cessation of cobalt imports from Muslim countries used to dye blue and white porcelain.
 To compensate for this loss, Ming porcelain factories turned to using a red copper glaze.
 During the Hongwu era, multicolored pottery was not commonly produced.